larzingco/FINAL-PROJECT-IN-ACP/README.md

    - tkinter: The core library for building the GUI, handling user interactions, and managing different screens.
    - ttk: For additional styling of widgets like buttons and comboboxes.
    - messagebox: For displaying pop-up messages and alerts for user notifications and error handling.

+7. **Database Integration with SQLite**
+   - SQLite is integrated to store user data persistently:
+     - sqlite3.connect("fitness_app.db") establishes a connection to the SQLite database.
+     - cursor.execute runs SQL commands like CREATE TABLE and INSERT INTO.
+     - save_to_db() inserts user data and calculated results into the database, enabling future retrieval or analysis.

+8. **Data Persistence & Update Handling**
+   - The system allows users to update certain fields (age, weight, height) while keeping others locked (name, gender, activity level, phase):
+     - Pre-filled Fields: update_user_data() reopens the main screen with pre-filled data while locking name and gender fields, preserving integrity.
+     - Reset Functionality: reset_all_fields() clears all inputs and resets the program to its initial state.

 ---